Hide sensitive details

 Preview appears here

-Drop a photo — then drag blur regions on the preview to position them.
+Drop a photo — then drag on the preview to draw blur regions.

 Add blur region